Top Production Mistakes: Part 2

-What is a sub?
+What Is a Sub?

 Sub refers to an instrument rooted in subsonic frequency content.
-The instrument is essentially a sine wave, usually playing the root of the harmony or melody in a register below about 100 Hz.
-Since a sine wave only contains the fundamental of a tone, it won’t conflict with mid and high frequencies.
+The device is essentially a sine wave, usually playing the root of the harmony or melody in a register below about 100 Hz.
+Since a sine wave only contains the fundamentals of a tone, it won't conflict with mid and high frequencies.
+In Massive, you get a sine wave by switching an oscillator to the Sine-Square setting and moving the wavetable position to the left-most place.

-Below is a graphical representation of this sub oscillator playing note G-0.
+Below is a graphical representation of this sub-oscillator playing note G-0.
 As you can see, there is a sharp decline in the level of frequency content above 100 Hz.

 Splitting the Sub and Bass

-Bass instruments in many popular EDM tracks seem to have a wide stereo spread, but the frequencies below 100 Hz are not responsible for this.
+Bass instruments in many popular EDM tracks seem to have a wide stereo spread, but frequencies below 100 Hz are not responsible.
 Those frequencies should remain monophonic because of the high potential for interference.
 Instead, you can expand the image by layering something on top of the sub and widening that layer.
-You should high-pass filter it above 100 Hz to make sure it’s not conflicting with the actual sub.
+You should high-pass filter it above 100 Hz to make sure it does not conflict with the actual replacement.
 Together, the two layers give the impression that the whole bass is wide.
+An essential advantage of splitting the bass and the sub is the ability to process the top layer more extensively without damaging the clarity of the sub frequencies (below 100 Hz).
+You could add a layer of audible grit while retaining the frequencies needed to give the track a solid presence in a live setting.
+This instrument is made up of two layers.
+The first is a mid-bass layer I made in Massive, and the second is a simple sine sub playing a G-0.
+The top layer has two voices that are slightly spread and detuned to widen the sound further.

 ~ Full Bass